froodie/blog/site/content/post/2017-08-30-adventures-in-therapy-part-3-insomnia.md

 Here is a list of resources/ courses that have helped me (or have been recommended to me) either deal with anxiety to the point that sleeping was easier, or else are directly insomnia and sleep related.

-[Insomnia Clinic](http://www.insomniaclinic.ie/about-insomnia-clinic/) – Clinic specialising in insomnia and sleep issues – held in Dublin (or Cavan on request)
+[**Insomnia Clinic**](http://www.insomniaclinic.ie/about-insomnia-clinic/) – Clinic specialising in insomnia and sleep issues – held in Dublin (or Cavan on request).
+This one was a recommendation, rather than something I've tried myself.

 Occupational Therapy – I was referred to an Occupational Therapist to help me work on ways to deal with my insomnia.
 She helped me learn about Sleep Hygiene and was generally lovely – she rang me out of the blue months after I left her care to see how I was getting on.
 You might not always get a Suzanne, but an understanding OT can be very helpful!

-[WRAP Program](http://mentalhealthrecovery.com/) – I will never stop banging on about the WRAP (Wellness Recovery Action Plan) programme.
+[**WRAP Program**](http://mentalhealthrecovery.com/) – I will never stop banging on about the WRAP (Wellness Recovery Action Plan) programme.
 Basically, it’s a way for you to identify the signs that show you’re starting to struggle and a way to provide a toolkit of ways to help you get yourself back to a healthier place.
 It’s definitely not a crisis intervention – it’s a longer term framework to help awareness of your own mental health.
 The website is very American, but I firmly believe this stuff should be taught in secondary school.
 I got access to this programme via my referral to HSE Mental Health Services in Darndale, so it’s worth talking to your doctor, psychiatrist or occupational therapist.

 The other one was a CBT (cognitive behavioural therapy) based course I did (again HSE based).
 This one was awesome and helped me with how to deal with anxiety itself (what triggers it, what to do with the thoughts when they happen etc).
 It might be worth chatting with your doc to see if there’s anything local you can get referred to.